junxit/us-congress-bills-112/bill.md

 >
 > ## § 8I.
 Reporting requirements
 >
-> - **(a)** *In general* The President shall annually submit to the Committee on Foreign Relations and the Committee on Appropriations of the Senate and the Committee on Foreign Affairs and the Committee on Appropriations of the House of Representatives a report summarizing information on—
+> - **(a)** *In general* The President shall annually through September 30, 2018, submit to the Committee on Foreign Relations and the Committee on Appropriations of the Senate and the Committee on Foreign Affairs and the Committee on Appropriations of the House of Representatives a report summarizing information on—
 >   - **(1)** sexual assault of volunteers;
 >   - **(2)** other crimes against volunteers;
 >   - **(3)** the number of arrests, prosecutions, and incarcerations for crimes involving Peace Corps volunteers for every country in which volunteers serve; and